uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 * QGM with interior mutability, shared pointers and so on as implemented [here](https://github.com/asenac/rust-sql).
 * Relational algebra representation
+* Convert `MirRelationExpr` into a normalization-friendly representation with explicit `outer join` operator.

 ## Open questions